HDMI vs. DisplayPort: Which display interface reigns supreme?

 Captains of industry rarely play champion of humanity; however, if the stars align, and they all wake up in a particularly good mood one day, maybe all your consumer electronics and computer vendors will decide on a single cable type.
 That would be nice for both your pocketbook and the the environment.

-Note that DisplayPort 2.0 and HDMI 2.1 might be constrained, as the latest USB spec allows for “only” 40Gbps of bandwidth.
-Darn, and here we were feeling all warm and fuzzy.
+Note that DisplayPort 2.1 and HDMI 2.1a might be constrained, as the latest USB spec allows for “only” 80Gbps of bandwidth.
+(Though that still supports all the way up to 8K resolutions at 60fps.)

 Which display interface is best right now?

 Technically, DisplayPort sounds like HDMI’s awesome big brother, but HDMI can easily stand up for itself in average practical applications.
-And, as we’ve already pointed out, HDMI had a four-year head start.
 If you’re talking TVs, A/V receivers, and the like, as well as budget computing, HDMI is what you’re going get 99.9 percent of the time, and it’s more than adequate.

-On the other hand, if you’re looking to create a robust multi-monitor setup, you’re talking DisplayPort.
-That generally requires a discrete graphics card or a higher-priced computer; but with the growing acceptance of USB Type-C ports as a standard, hopefully DisplayPort will become significantly more widespread in all sectors of the market.
+On the other hand, if you’re looking to create a robust monitor setup (i.e., use of a high-resolution display with a high-refresh rate), you’re talking DisplayPort.
+That generally requires a discrete graphics card, but with the growing acceptance of USB Type-C ports as a standard, hopefully DisplayPort will become significantly more widespread in all sectors of the market.